Acsigen/sysadmin-playground/Linux/Procedures/ssh-management.md

 Probably the simplest yet most effective control is to implement a second factor authentication in your SSH server.
 [Google’s Google Authenticator PAM module](https://goteleport.com/blog/ssh-2fa-tutorial/) is the popular choice.
 But it only supports TOTP-based authentication.
 For more robust authentication, opt for solutions that enable authentication based on [U2F](https://www.yubico.com/authentication-standards/fido-u2f/) or [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn) for SSH.

-If, after adding an extra user, and you login via SSH you need to input the password for `sudo`, please run `visudo` and add the following lines then restart `ssh` service (this is made for `ubuntu` user):
+If, after adding an extra user, and you login via SSH you need to input the password for `sudo`, please run `visudo` and add the following lines at the end of the file then restart `ssh` service (this is made for `ubuntu` user):

 ```conf
 # User rules for ubuntu